DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/searching.md

 .embedded-demo({ "path": "grid-searching/controlled-mode", "showThemeSelector": true })

-## Visible Columns Searching
+## Search in Visible Columns Only

-By default, search finds all matching values in each column.
-It also working if you're using `TableColumnVisibility` plugin and you can find cell even it is invisible.
-You can prevent searching of invisible column using the `IntegratedFiltering` plugin’s `columnExtensions` property.
+The Grid component searches all columns, including those that are hidden using the [`TableColumnVisibility`]() plugin.
+To prevent searching invisible columns, use the `IntegratedFiltering` plugin's `columnExtensions` property.

 .embedded-demo({ "path": "grid-searching/visible-columns-searching", "showThemeSelector": true })